-The following page describes the simple process of using Pocket Diagnostic® lateral flow plant disease tests for the in-field testing of Phytophthora, Erwinia amylovora, Potato virus Y and Ralstonia solanacearum.
+The following page describes the simple process of using Pocket Diagnostic® lateral flow rapid test strips for plant diseases.
+The Pocket Diagnostic® range will detect a number of plant pathogens such as Phytophthora spp.
+(Potato blight, Sudden Oak Death, ramorum blight), Erwinia amylovora (Fire blight), Potato virus Y and Ralstonia solanacearum (Bacterial wilt/Brown rot).

 Always read the instructions provided with the kits before use.